josem-gp/event-manager/README.md

 This will create a `development` database and seed it with a premade instance of the server we will be using.

+**IMPORTANT**
+When running the `seeds` command, you'll be able to view a list of created users and the events to which they've been invited.
+This provides a convenient way to explore the core functionality of the project for testing purposes.

 - Run the container.

 ```